 Next up, we’re off to the small island town of Flores, set in the waters of Lake Petén Itzá.
 A quiet, unspoilt area dotted with colourful houses and cobbled streets – the perfect place to slow down and relax with a spot of swimming, boating, and wildlife watching.

-Day 9-10: Río Dulce, Guatemala
+Days 9-10: Río Dulce, Guatemala

 Travelling through the dense Guatemalan jungle, today we’re heading to the little port town of Río Dulce, set on the shores of Lake Izabal.
 Try out a whole host of optional activities here, from horse riding through the local rubber plantations, hiking along the trails of the Chocón-Machacas Natural Reserve, chilling out in the thermal springs, or going on a morning kayak tour to spot monkeys.

-Day 11-12: Antigua, Guatemala
+Days 11-12: Antigua, Guatemala

-Day 13-14: Panajachel, Guatemala
+Days 13-14: Panajachel, Guatemala

 We’ll head to the busy lakeside settlement of Panajachel on day 13 – a picture-perfect setting in the Guatemalan highlands, with an expanse of calming blue waters framed by a spectacular volcanic backdrop.
 On day 14 you’ll be staying with a local family in one of the lakeside villages to get a taste for real Guatemalan living, so get to know your hosts and enjoy delicious traditional food with the rest of the group.
 You’ll have time to explore your surroundings on foot or have fun on Lake Atitlán with a spot of fishing, swimming, kayaking, or windsurfing.
+1 dinner included.

-Day 15-16: Antigua, Guatemala
+Days 15-16: Antigua, Guatemala

 Back to beautiful Antigua, you’ll get to catch up on a bit of rest and relaxation with time to yourself to take it easy in this Caribbean paradise.
 While away your time with a cocktail or famous Guatemalan coffee under the shade of a palm, people watch in Central Park, visit one of the local Macadamia nut or coffee plantations, or hunt out some bargains in the city’s excellent shopping hub.

-Day 17-18: Copán, Honduras
+Days 17-18: Copán, Honduras

 Waving goodbye to Guatemala on day 17, we’ll make the journey to vibrant Honduras with our first stop at the historic town of Copán.
 There’s an optional trip scheduled to visit the UNESCO World Heritage Site that houses the decorated monuments and intricately carved stonework of some of the world’s most important Mayan ruins, which we highly recommend you go on.
 You’ll also have plenty of time to roam the countryside on horseback, visit a private macaw reserve, or soak in the local hot springs.

-Day 22-24: Granada, Nicaragua
+Day 23–24: Granada, Nicaragua

-Day 25–26: Ometepe, Nicaragua
+Day 25–26: Isla de Ometepe, Nicaragua

-Day 27–28: Monteverde, Costa Rica
+Day 27–28: Montverde, Costa Rica

 Day 29-30: La Fortuna, Costa Rica

-Day 31: San José, Costa Rica
+Day 31-32: San Jose, Costa Rica

-- 2 breakfasts and 3 dinners
+- 2 breakfasts, 1 lunches, and 3 dinners

 - Experienced tour guide